cybertooth-io/ermahgerd-rails-api-cognito/README.md

     1. Make sure the resource extends `BaseResource`
     1. Add the appropriate attributes from the model that will be serialized in the JSONAPI payload
     1. Make sure all relationships you want exposed are added
+        * Make sure to declare your relationships on the inverse model as needed.
     1. Add any filters that use model scopes
     1. Unit test accordingly through the controller (next step)
 1. Create the protected controller using the **model's plural name** at the appropriate api path: